sgall17a/encodermenu/README.md

   (Note: This simple system will only handle one task.
 You can run more tasks,   but you will have to manange them yourself).

-### Various issues

-1. Be careful to define submenus before main parent menus.
-If not you will get "variable not defined" errors.
-2. Going back.
-The system defines a scroll event for  going up and down the menu structure and a click event that goes forward.
-   You note that we have no event to go back.
-To get around this there is a back function that can be called from a menu item.

-A menu is like a tree.
-We start off on the trunk ("main_menu") and from this sub_menus branch off.
-We can also branch off a submenu, so the menu can be arbitarily complex.
-When we hit a leaf an action is performed.
-(Actually we can perform an action at any part of the tree but we will come back to that later.)

-We have to write the main_menu last because it will refer to branchs above.
-In this case our display will show "Patterns" then "Trees" then "Brightness" as we turn the rotary encoder.
-If we click the "go" button (I use the switch on the shaft that comes with the encoder I used ) a function associated with the menu item will be executed.
-If we click on "Patterns" the patterns menu we defined in the line above will show.
-Similarly for the "tees" menu.
-However if we click on Brightness we will excute a brightness function.
-This allows us to enter an integer value for brightness.
-(More on this later).

 An alternative would be to provide a back button.
 Another alternative is to get some extra events off our simple button (like long-press or double click)  I will show how this can be done later.
 (The menu uses  uasyncio which  has  a good primitives libary from Peter Hinch that allows us to easily program for long presses or double clicks)